luapower/luapower-all/glue.md

 Update a table with elements of other tables skipping on any existing keys.

-  * nil arguments are skipped.
+  * falsey arguments are skipped.

 #### Examples